Dave-team/Knowledge-base/Business principles.md

 - Scout first: Do everything you can to avoid a meeting where you don’t know what the stakeholders expect from you.
 A quick 5-minute sit-down a few days before the “real” meeting goes a long way to making sure everyone is on the same page when the meeting happens.

 ## Problem solving / Decision making
+- Make sure to fully understand the issue instead of making assumptions.
+Research everything you don't know.
+Write things down as you learn them to get a full picture of the problem
+- Think about the real problem to solve.
+This is can be different from what others say - don't just parrot people.
+- Understand how important it is - "How important is this, really?"
+- Do we have the solution or something similar from the past already?
-- Solve a problem by asking: could it be X?
-Then try X and see if it works.
+- Scientific method.
+Why are hypotheses for an issue?
+Then try the most obvious potential reasons first and see if it works.
+Narrow the list of hypothesis down as fast as possible.
 Think if I can fix it before asking others or before thinking it can’t be done.
-- When dealing with a hard problem, let it be and sleep on it to get support from the subconscious mind
+- When dealing with a hard problem, let it be and sleep on it to get support from the subconscious mind.
+It's the 'obsess and let go strategy'.
+Work intensely on problem and if there's no progress, let go and do something else to switch the context.
+- If there's time, solve a problem multiple ways and se what works best
 - Do not ever forget to know your reasons for why you made a decision.
 Every time you make a decision, write down your reasons for the decision.
 Document the underlying thoughts
-- Research everything you don't know.
-Think in terms of models you understand
+- Think about your mistakes: what could you have done differently?
+What were the signs that you got in that situation?
+- Talk about the problem with others - things can bring in new perspectives that help getting unstuck.
+Even consider rubber duck debugging.
+This can help:
+    - Fresh perspective that you probably wouldn't have gotten by just thinking for yourself
+    - Learn something new: how would someone else solve the problem you're having?
+How is their thinking different from yours?
+    - Solve the problem quicker.
+When stuck, things are very inefficient.
+Interrupting someone for help is net net more efficient
+    - Build relationships with teammates
+    - Learn how to unblock yourself in the future by learning new ways of thinking
+- If you're stuck when debugging a problem, think about all the assumptions you're making, and then test each one of them, no matter how obvious.

 **Helpful tactics**
-- Scoring model when evaluation larger decisions
+- Scoring model when evaluation larger decisions.
+Also called a decision matrix where we list options, score/weight and then rank them
 - Pros and cons
 - Costs benefits analysis
 - 5 whys
 - Best / Expected / Worst outcome scenario planning
 - The rule of 5.
 Think about what the decision looks like 5 days, 5 weeks, 5 months, 5 years, 5 decades.
 - Systematically assess future risks.
 Always ask yourself: what if the project failed.
 Please explain in 5-10 minutes how we would look back on it.
 This will really help seeing the identified and unidentified risks
+- Issue trees: maps of problems
+    - Problem tree:
+        - Break the problem down into branches
+        - Branches are MECE: mutually exclusive, collectively exhaustive.
+Mutually exclusive means there is no overlap between different parts of the tree.
+Collectively exhaustive means they cover the whole problem.
+    - Solution tree
+        - Focus on the most impactful parts of the problem
+        - Map categories of the solution
+        - Brainstrom / generate ideas to improve in those categories

 ## Other
 - Make sure to connect to the right people.
 Account manager instead of support when things need doing